 Instructions

-- In a small saucepan, boil cider and sugar until it is thick and syrupy and reduces to about ¾ cup, about 10 minutes.
-Allow to cool slightly, for about 10 minutes.
-Remove the cinnamon stick.
+- In a small saucepan, boil cider, sugar, and cinnamon stick until the mixture is thick and syrupy and reduces to about 3/4 cup.
+This should take about 10 minutes.
+Let the syrup cool completely.
+Remove and discard the cinnamon stick.

 Nutrition